OlimilO1402/Err_CorrectErrorHandling/README.md

 ```

 This is how the function "ErrHandler" looks like.
 Just use it in every class or form, the name
-of the class for form will be added automatically.
+of the class or form will be added automatically.
 In standard-modules the function "TypeName(Me)"
-will not work, so simply replace it with the name of the Module
+will not work, so simply replace it with the name of the module.
 ```vba
 ' v ############################## v '   Local ErrHandler   ' v ############################## v '
 Private Function ErrHandler(ByVal FuncName As String, _